Stand tall and shine bright.

 - An administrative office and meeting room

-This fall, ASGT will undertake an essential project to upgrade our power capacity.
+During the last 18 months, ASGT has undertaken an essential project to upgrade our power capacity.

-Our building, which dates to 1800, has been in use as a theatre since 1967—but our current power supply is basically a residential service.
+The theatre building, which dates to 1800, has been in use as a theatre since 1967—but the current power supply was basically a residential service.
 Due to significant power needs, most businesses and theatres use three-phase service, which more efficiently powers large equipment loads like motors, air conditioners, and stage lighting.
 Three-phase power is an industry standard for such applications.

-As it stands now, ASGT’s property draws more power than is available to us.
-This creates issues with equipment reliability and failure, as well as safety issues.
-Theatrical lighting is the biggest consumer of power, despite the incorporation of some new LED lighting instruments.
+Until recently, ASGT’s property was drawing more power than was available to us.
+That created issues with equipment reliability and failure, as well as safety issues.
+Theatrical lighting was, and is, the biggest consumer of power, despite the incorporation of new LED lighting instruments.

-Plus, our dimmer rack is over 40 years old!
-Spare parts are no longer readily available, and without climate controls to cool the equipment, heat and humidity have caused deterioration and failure.
-Yet we cannot hope to move ahead with plans to install HVAC (heating and cooling) to protect equipment—and to make the building usable year-round—without an upgraded power supply.
+Plus, our dimmer rack was over 25 years old!
+Spare parts were no longer readily available, and without climate controls to cool the equipment, heat and humidity threatened to cause deterioration and failure.
+Yet we could not hope to move ahead with plans to install HVAC (heating and cooling) to protect equipment—and to make the building usable year-round—without an upgraded power supply.

 Click the Your Role section below to learn other ways you can help.

 To continue Phase Two, ASGT needs significant financial support from individuals, foundations, businesses, and corporate donors, large and small—and the continued support of our friends and fans, who can help with fundraising and serve as advocates for ASGT in their communities.